c3tk/c3tk/README.md

 # Manual Installation

-Pull the image of this and run `docker run --rm tools:latest`.
+Pull the image of this and run `docker run --rm starkandwayne/c3tk:latest`.

 Follow the instructions that it prints.